Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Results

 Fig. \ref{fig:t-sne} shows the t-SNE projections of photo-$z$ PDFs.
-We restrict this analysis to the random test set without missing features and to the MDN with three components.
+We restrict this analysis to the held-out random test set with all features present and to the MDN with five components.
 The global structure resembles a spiral with several additional clusters.
 Objects for which the model predicts similar redshift values clearly cluster next to each other, forming a smooth gradient along the spiral: lower redshift values occupy the upper part of the spiral, while higher values appear toward the bottom.
-The distribution of standard deviation values remains relatively flat and shows comparable levels across most regions of the projection; the main exceptions correspond to clusters 5, 8 and -1, where the uncertainties increase noticeably.
-Cluster -1 usually represents outliers, while in our case it corresponds to the smallest cluster.
+The distribution of standard deviation values remains relatively flat and shows comparable levels across most regions of the projection; the noticeable exceptions are the degenerate clusters 11 and 12, discussed below, where the uncertainties increase.
+Cluster $-1$ collects noise and outliers spread over a range of redshifts rather than a genuine degeneracy, and in our case corresponds to the smallest cluster.

-To characterize the objects within each cluster in more detail, we construct photo-$z$ histograms of all objects in each cluster (Fig. \ref{fig:clusters}).
-Among the clusters identified as suspicious, clusters 8 and -1 exhibits clear signs of degeneracy.
-While a similar histogram shape could result from objects with single-peaked distributions at different redshifts, the objects in cluster 8 share comparable predicted redshift values, indicating genuine multimodality.
-Cluster 5 does not show such behavior.
-The degenerate redshift pairs are $(1.2, 2.3)$ for cluster~8 and $(1.6, 2.5)$ for cluster~$-1$.
-The sizes of clusters 8 and -1 are 0.5\% and 0.2\%, respectively.
-We note that the full KiDS data, which is the final target for photo-z inference, contains a higher fraction of faint objects than the sample analyzed here.
-The increased noise associated with these fainter sources may, in turn, lead to a higher incidence of degenerate predictions.
+To characterize the objects within each cluster in more detail, we construct photo-$z$ histograms of all objects in each cluster (Fig.~\ref{fig:clusters}).
+Clusters 11 and 12 exhibit clear signs of degeneracy: both the photometric and the spectroscopic histograms are bimodal, indicating that very similar colours are mapped to distinct redshifts.
+The degenerate redshift pairs are $(1.25, 1.85)$ for cluster~11 and $(0.85, 1.65)$ for cluster~12, and the two clusters contain $0.67\%$ and $0.44\%$ of the sample, respectively (about $1.1\%$ combined).
+We note that the full KiDS data, which is the final target for photo-z inference, contains a higher fraction of faint objects than the sample analysed here; the increased noise associated with these fainter sources may lead to a higher incidence of degenerate predictions, so this fraction should be read as a lower bound.

-We examine whether cluster 8 could be characterized by specific features that would explain its degeneracy, but find no clear distinguishing properties.
+We examine whether clusters 11 and 12 could be characterized by specific features that would explain their degeneracy, but find no clear distinguishing properties.
 This suggests that, in the absence of sufficiently informative features, the model may express uncertainty through multi-peaked photo-$z$ estimates.